tobimori/kirby-seo/docs/migrating.md

 ## Miscellaneous

+- The minimum required Kirby version is now 4.0.2.
 - The Twitter preview has been removed.
 Twitter Meta tags are still being generated, but the preview is no longer available, because I don't want to take on the updating burden.
 If you have manually set the `tobimori.seo.previews` option, make sure to remove it from your config.